Herbert E. Phipps, 1999- Date

 Chief Judge Phipps returned to Albany, Georgia in 1971 to join the general law practice of C.B.
 King.
 The firm emphasized civil rights litigation, including school desegregation, voting rights, jury discrimination, student rights, police brutality and discriminatory employment practices.
 From 1983 to 1995, Chief Judge Phipps engaged in the solo practice of law.

-Chief Judge Phipps served for eight years as part time Magistrate and Associate Judge of the Dougherty County State Court.
+Chief Judge Phipps served for eight years as part–time Magistrate and Associate Judge of the Dougherty County State Court.
 He served as judge of the Dougherty County Juvenile Court for seven years.
-Governor Zell Miller appointed him Judge of the Dougherty Circuit Superior Court in 1995, and after being elected to a four year term he served in that court until Governor Roy Barnes appointed him to the Court of Appeals of Georgia in July 1999.
-He has been elected statewide to serve three six year terms on the Court of Appeals.
+Governor Zell Miller appointed him Judge of the Dougherty Circuit Superior Court in 1995, and after being elected to a four–year term he served in that court until Governor Roy Barnes appointed him to the Court of Appeals of Georgia in July 1999.
+He has been elected statewide to serve three six–year terms on the Court of Appeals.
 In 2010 he became a Presiding Judge of the Court and on July 1, 2013 he became the Chief Judge of the Court of Appeals.

 Chief Judge Phipps received The Nestor Award from the Georgia Legal History Foundation in March 2014 "for a lifetime of distinguished service as a wise and honest Counselor and Mentor to the Bench and Bar."
 The State Bar of Georgia has recognized Chief Judge Phipps with the Justice Robert Benham Award for Community Service.
 He has been inducted into the Society of Benchers of Case Western Reserve School of Law.
 Chief Judge Phipps's Commencement Address to the Class of 2007 of Case Western Reserve School of Law, "Lawyers - the Guardians of Truth and Justice," is published at 58 Case Western Reserve Law Review 483 (2008).
+Chief Judge Phipps delivered the Commencement Address to the Class of 2014 of Atlanta’s John Marshall Law School and was awarded the Honorary Degree of Doctor of Laws.

 Chief Judge Phipps is a past Chairman of the Board of Directors of SB&T Bank of Albany and Americus.
 He serves on the Board of Directors of the Georgia Appleseed Center for Law and Justice.
 He is a member of the Judicial Council of Georgia and serves as Chair of the Council's Committee on Court Reporting Matters.
 He is a Past President of the Lawyers Club of Atlanta.
 He is a member of Bethel A.M.E.
 Church in Albany, Sigma Pi Phi Fraternity, Delta Delta Boule', The Inquiry Club, and the Old War Horse Lawyers Club.